Speed Controller Design

 Speed control design

-When it comes to speed controllers, there are just so many out there that it becomes difficult to make a decision on what's right for you..
-Some are good, some are bad and some are average.
+When it comes to speed controllers, there are just so many different types out there that it becomes difficult to make a decision on what's right for you.
+Some controllers are good, some are bad and some are just average.
+They'll do the job with the most basic of features.
+Lots of industrial customers prefer average!
+Why?
+Its simple!
+The less there is for customers to play with, the better!

 Looks good right?
 169 Amps or pure awesomeness!
 Put 4 of them in parallel and you have 696 Amps of power!

 Really blows you away when you look at it like that doesn't it?
-If I saw a 676 Amp controller for less that $100 I'd snap them up in a heartbeat and sell them!, my customers would love me (more so than they already do).
+If I saw a 676 Amp controller for less that $100 I'd snap them up in a heartbeat and sell them!
+My customers would love me (maybe more so than they already do?)

-So, without getting into the math and keeping it simple, in real world conditions with a decent heat sink, I probably wouldn't pull anything more than 35-40A maximum per
+without getting into the math and keeping everything really simple, also assuming we are talking about the same Mosfet as I have posted (1405) in real world conditions, I probably wouldn't pull anything more than 15% of the rated maximum.

 Another way I've seen companies sell their controllers is to advertise them at their burst rates.
 For example, with our above controller they would advertise it something like this: